srijken/web-www-v2/content/block/_index.en.md

   title: footer
   intro: "We aim to make the digital world safer by reporting vulnerabilities we
     find  in digital systems to the people who can fix them.
-We have a global reach, but do it Dutch style: open, honest, collaborative and for free."
+We have a global reach, but do it Dutch style: open, honest, collaborative, and for free."
 ---